2players/chinese_translation/README.md

 ## Installation

-First, add ChineseTranslation to your `mix.exs` dependencies:
+First, add Han to your `mix.exs` dependencies:

 ```elixir
 def deps do